 2013 Howling at all Hours Lineup ~ L-R ~ Mia, Hairs, Francesca, Fran, James & David

 In March 2013 the Maxi EP Small Batch (CD, Dig., [ & 12" Vinyl released 28th May]) received a deluge of favourable reviews (see link up top), April 2013 saw the release of a 7 track small batch remixes (digital 7 track ep of remixes by English DJ Richie Phoe and US Dubsters Dr Version & Chowtime).

-In June 2013 the band were invited to play the Chickfactor 21 Fest June 11 2013 in New York, as well as more recording dates both in Brooklyn [N.Y.] & Flagstaff, Arizona.
+In June 2013 the band were invited to play the Chickfactor 21 Fest in New York, while there they managed more recording dates both in Brooklyn [N.Y.] & Flagstaff, Arizona.
 July 5th '13 saw the release of a new album Howling at all Hours (CD, Dig., & 12").
 In Sept/Oct 2013 the band completed a highly successful East Coast Australian Tour & a gala launch for the Howling album, and in an already busy year October 1st saw the release of the Hit The Wall Maxi 7".
 November 2014 the band spent two weeks recording in Arizona.
 2015 saw a highly successful 'mini-tour' of Victoria followed by an 8 date U.S. Tour and their 1st show in Berlin!
 2016 saw more recording and shows in the U.S. and the rerelease and massive Relaunch of their A Love Affair With Nature [Remastered] LP at Melbourne's Legendary Tote Hotel.
-February 2017 sees work continue on a heap or remastering projects; as well as putting the finishing touches to two more new studio albums, a bunch of singles, EPs, & other projects.
-As the band moves into it's 33rd year! expect a swag of new & old releases later in 2014.
+February 2017 sees work continue on a heap or remastering projects; as well as putting the finishing touches to two new studio albums, a bunch of singles, EPs, & other projects.
+As the band moves into it's 33rd year! expect a swag of new & re-releases throughout 2017/18.